timlabs/uscode/United States Code/TITLE 41-PUBLIC CONTRACTS/Subtitle I-Federal Procurement Policy/Division C-Procurement/CHAPTER 47-MISCELLANEOUS.md

   * (7) RIGHTS AND REMEDIES NOT WAIVABLE.—The rights and remedies provided for in this section may not be waived by any agreement, policy, form, or condition of employment.

-* (d) NOTIFICATION OF EMPLOYEES.—The head of each executive agency shall ensure that contractors, subcontractors, and grantees of the agency inform their employees in writing of the rights and remedies provided under this section, in the predominant native language of the workforce.
+* (d) NOTIFICATION OF EMPLOYEES.—The head of each executive agency shall ensure that contractors, subcontractors, grantees, and subgrantees of the agency inform their employees in writing of the rights and remedies provided under this section, in the predominant native language of the workforce.

 * (e) CONSTRUCTION.—Nothing in this section may be construed to authorize the discharge of, demotion of, or discrimination against an employee for a disclosure other than a disclosure protected by subsection (a) or to modify or derogate from a right or remedy otherwise available to the employee.

 * (f) EXCEPTIONS.—(1) This section shall not apply to any element of the intelligence community, as defined in section 3(4) of the National Security Act of 1947 (50 U.S.C.
 401a(4)).

-* (2) This section shall not apply to any disclosure made by an employee of a contractor, subcontractor, or grantee of an element of the intelligence community if such disclosure—
+* (2) This section shall not apply to any disclosure made by an employee of a contractor, subcontractor, grantee, or subgrantee of an element of the intelligence community if such disclosure—

   * (A) relates to an activity of an element of the intelligence community; or

-  * (B) was discovered during contract, subcontract, or grantee services provided to an element of the intelligence community.
+  * (B) was discovered during contract, subcontract, grantee, or subgrantee services provided to an element of the intelligence community.

 * (g) DEFINITIONS.—In this section: